storj/storj/docs/design/disqualification.md

 Existing SQL queries employing logic such as `WHERE audit_success_ratio >= $2 AND uptime_ratio >= $3` would change to `WHERE disqualified = FALSE`.

 Existing calls to the DBX `UpdateNodeInfo()` method must set `disqualified` if appropriate.
-This may be best accomplished by a database trigger or stored procedure.
+Care should be employed to not overburden the data structures used to store node info.
+In the case of Postgres, these tables may be updated and return their values in a single SQL statement.

 ### Determining Disqualification